ChekoMkocheko/roboticrover/README.md

 Our autonomous mode can also be upgraded using advanced search algorithms that would enable the rover reach its destination given GPS co-ordinates, or a specific location indoors.
 To increase the application of the rover, there is need to use bigger, stronger and more flexible wheels to navigate tougher terrains.
 The DC motors should also be upgraded to provide more power and speed to the rover.

-Lastly, a small speaker and LED lights can be added to the rover to enable it send visual and audio messages to the controlling agent.
-For example, a flashing LED light wooudl be useful if the rover cannot find a path due to objects around it.
+Lastly, a small speaker can be added to the rover to enable it send audio messages to the controlling agent.
+For example, a siren or beeping sound could be used in conjuction with the red LIGHT for distress.